benaxline/EC327_FinalProject_SmartSnake/README.md

 ## How to Start the Game:
-To start the game/program, open the terminal on your machine, and type:
+To start the game/program, open the terminal on your machine.
+Make sure that your current directory is in *code* Once you are in the code folder, or the code directory, type:
 ```
 python3 -m main
 ```
+in your terminal

 This should launch the game, and you should be able to play the game from there.